-TLDR; these tools are great additions if you’re company already has ML models running in production and further wants to improve the speed of deploying new ones
+TLDR; these tools (feast & clearML) are great additions if you’re company already has ML models running in production and further wants to improve the speed of deploying new ones

-Part 1: What is it and when do I need it?
+Part 1: What is Feast & ClearML and when do I use it in a MLOps lifecycle?

 Often new tools pop up that promise to make it easier or better to manage your ML models in production.
 For good reason because managing ML models in production is hard.